datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 ## Final FAQs on R

 Finally, here are a few pieces of introductory R knowledge that are too good to pass up.
-While we won't return to them in this course, we put them here becasue they come up commonly:
+While we won't return to them in this course, we put them here because they come up commonly:

 **Do I need to click Run every time I want to run a script?**